bjornsturmberg/NumBAT/docs/source/tutorial.rst

   - SiO2_2016_Smith
   - Si_test_anisotropic

+All available materials are loaded into NumBAT into the materials.materials_dict dictionary, whose keys are the json file names.
 Materials can easily be added to this by copying any of these files as a template and modifying the properties to suit.
 The Si_test_anisotropic file contains all the variables that NumBAT is setup to read.
 We ask that stable parameters (particularly those used